 Parker Palm Springs

-Welcome to the colorful world of Jonathan Ader and to the one of Palm Springs' most iconic high-end hotels.
+Welcome to the colorful world of Jonathan Adler and to one of Palm Springs' most iconic high-end hotels.
 Wherever you stay, a trip to town isn't complete without some hang time at the Parker, where an eclectic mix of colors, textures, and design objets make the hotel eye candy for design freaks. // 4200 E Palm Canyon Dr, theparkerpalmsprings.com

 EAT & DRINK